 - provide faculty, staff and students with clear, concise guidelines.

 University policies are:

-- formally approved by the authorized body.
+- formally approved by the Approving body(ies).

 - linked electronically to procedures for implementing the policy.

 - kept current within the framework of an organized system of review.